OfficeDev/office-js-docs-pr/docs/design/custom-tab-placement.md

 # Position a custom tab on the ribbon (preview)

-You can specify where you want your add-ins custom tab to appear on the Office application's ribbon by using markup in the add-in's manifest.
+You can specify where you want your add-in's custom tab to appear on the Office application's ribbon by using markup in the add-in's manifest.

 > [!NOTE]
 > This article assumes that you are familiar with the article [Basic concepts for add-in commands](add-in-commands.md).
 Please review it if you have not done so recently.